Preparation Strategy

 You should say:

-Main points: Painting allows me to explore colors, shapes, and ideas freely.
-I often try new techniques and experiment with watercolors or acrylics.
+Painting allows me to explore colours, shapes, and ideas freely.
+I often try new techniques and experiment with watercolours or acrylics.
 It helps me focus and reduces stress after a busy week.
 Sometimes I even paint scenes from my travels or portraits of friends, which makes it personal and meaningful.

 • "A hobby I really enjoy is…"